The Bankrate promise

 What to do with your money when rates are expected to rise and recession risks are high

-The highest rates in more than a decade also mean an end to the lowest borrowing rates in decades.
+The highest rates in more than a decade also mean an end to cheap money.
 Take steps now to prepare your finances for a new era of monetary policy, one that will mean more expensive borrowing costs down the road.

 - Pay down debt: Consumers with fixed-rate debt won’t feel any impact from a Fed rate hike, but you are more fragile if you have a variable-rate loan, especially if it’s a high-interest credit card.
-The average credit card rate hit 18.73 percent on Oct.
-26, according to Bankrate data.
-Consider consolidating that debt with a balance transfer card to help you make a bigger dent on your principal balance.
+The average credit card rate hit a record high of 19.42 percent on Dec.
+14, according to Bankrate data.
+Consider consolidating that debt with a balance-transfer card to help you make a bigger dent in your principal balance.
 Homeowners with an adjustable-rate mortgage or a home equity line of credit (HELOC) might want to consider refinancing into a fixed-rate loan.
 “You don’t want to be a sitting duck for higher interest rates on your credit card or home equity line of credit,” McBride says.

 - Think about recession-proofing your finances: Given that plenty of risks lie ahead for the Fed, always be on the lookout for ways that you can recession-proof your finances.
 Along with building up your emergency fund, experts say it comes down to living within your means, staying connected with your network, identifying your risk tolerance and staying focused on the long haul if you’re an investor.